filep48/filep48/README.md

 ## 👤 User Overview

 filep48 is an active GitHub developer with projects in Java, PHP, Kotlin, HTML, and CSS, ranging from web applications to ERP systems.
+Currently, he is doing an internship at Dezac, a company part of the Circutor group, where he works on multiple projects using frameworks like .NET, Vue, and SQL Server.
+The internship ends on 30/06/2025.

+He is also developing a music application with a partner using Angular, ExpressJS, and MongoDB.

 ## 💻 Languages & Technologies